Newborn Development (0–1 Month): What to Expect

 Is it normal for my newborn to lose weight after birth?

 Yes.
 Most healthy newborns lose 5–7% of their birth weight in the first few days of life (up to 10% for breastfed babies) as they adjust to feeding outside the womb.
-The AAP considers this normal as long as the baby regains their birth weight by 10–14 days of age.
-Your pediatrician will track your baby's weight at early well-child visits to make sure feeding is going well.
+The AAP considers this typical as long as the baby regains their birth weight by 10–14 days of age.
+Your pediatrician will track weight at early well-child visits to confirm feeding is going well.

 Is it normal for my newborn to sleep all the time?

-Newborns typically sleep 14–17 hours per day, often in stretches of 2–4 hours around the clock.
-It can feel like your baby sleeps constantly, and that is perfectly normal in the first month.
+Newborns typically sleep 14–17 hours per day, often in stretches of 2–4 hours around the clock (National Sleep Foundation, 2023).
 Babies should wake regularly to feed — at least 8–12 times in 24 hours for breastfed newborns.
 If your baby is unusually difficult to wake for feedings or seems excessively sleepy, contact your pediatrician.

 When can my newborn see me?

 Newborns can see from birth, but their vision is blurry and limited to about 8–12 inches — roughly the distance from your arms to your face during feeding.
-They are drawn to high-contrast patterns (especially the edges of faces) and prefer to look at human faces over other objects.
+They are drawn to high-contrast patterns and prefer human faces over other objects.
 By the end of the first month, most babies can briefly follow a slowly moving object with their eyes.
-Full visual acuity does not develop until around 6 months of age.
+Full visual acuity does not develop until around 6 months of age (AAP, 2022).

 Is it normal for my newborn to have jerky movements?

 Yes.
-Newborn movements often appear jerky, trembling, or uncoordinated because their nervous system is still maturing.
-You may also notice the Moro (startle) reflex — when your baby suddenly extends their arms and legs in response to a sudden noise or sensation of falling.
-These involuntary movements are completely normal and gradually become smoother over the first 3–4 months.
-If trembling or jitteriness is constant, occurs when the baby is calm, or seems extreme, mention it to your pediatrician.
+Newborn movements often appear jerky or uncoordinated because the nervous system is still maturing.
+You may also notice the Moro (startle) reflex — when your baby suddenly extends their arms in response to a loud noise or sensation of falling.
+These involuntary movements are typical and gradually become smoother over the first 3–4 months.
+If trembling is constant or seems extreme, mention it to your pediatrician.

 What are the signs that my newborn is getting enough to eat?

-Signs of adequate feeding include: 6 or more wet diapers per day by day 5 of life, 3–4 or more stools per day in the early weeks (breastfed babies), your baby seems satisfied after feedings, and your baby is gaining weight steadily after the initial post-birth weight loss.
-The AAP recommends a pediatrician visit within 3–5 days of birth (or 1–2 days after hospital discharge) to check weight and feeding.
+Signs of adequate feeding include 6 or more wet diapers per day by day 5 of life, 3–4 or more stools per day in the early weeks (breastfed babies), your baby seeming satisfied after feedings, and steady weight gain after the initial post-birth loss.
+The AAP recommends a pediatrician visit within 3–5 days of birth to check weight and feeding.

 The AAP recommends a well-child visit within 3–5 days of birth (or 1–2 days after hospital discharge), followed by visits at 1 month, 2 months, and regularly thereafter.
 Between visits, contact your pediatrician or seek medical attention if you notice: